Neural network methods for Neumann series problems of Perron-Frobenius operators: Acknowledgments

 \section{Acknowledgments}

 T. Udomworarat was supported by the Royal Thai Government Scholarship under the Office of Educational Affairs, the Royal Thai Embassy in London.
-I. Brevis was supported by the Engineering and Physical Sciences Research Council (EPSRC), UK, under Grant EP/W010011/1.
-S. Rojas's work was supported by the Chilean grant ANID FONDECYT No. 1240643.
+The research by I. Brevis and K. G. van der Zee was supported by the Engineering and Physical Sciences Research Council (EPSRC), UK, under Grant EP/W010011/1.
+S. Rojas's work was supported by the Chilean grant ANID FONDECYT No. 1240643, and by the National Center for Artificial Intelligence CENIA FB210017, Basal ANID.